Capillary/ecom-api-document/source/includes/_location.md

 }
 ```

-Retrieves the entire details of a specific location such as parent location, address & contact details, recent activities, supported delivery modes, and operation timing.
+Retrieves the details of a specific store location such as parent location, address, contact details, recent activities, supported delivery modes, and business hours.

 ### Resource Information